Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Optimal Transport Distances for LArTPC Detectors

 OT distances yield a mathematically rigorous notion of distance between probability distributions.
-Let $\mathcal{E}=\sum_{i=1}^{n} p_i \delta_{x_i}$ and $\mathcal{E'}=\sum_{j=1}^{n} p'_j \delta_{x'_j}$ be two discrete probability distributions (which we will refer to as ``events'') defined over the same underlying $d$-dimensional metric space.
-In other words, the event, $\mathcal{E}$, is a collection of $n$ points in $d$-dimensional space each weighted with probability $p_i$.
+Let $\mathcal{E}=\sum_{i=1}^{n} p_i \delta_{x_i}$ and $\mathcal{E'}=\sum_{j=1}^{n'} p'_j \delta_{x'_j}$ be two discrete probability distributions (which we will refer to as ``events'') defined over the same underlying $d$-dimensional metric space.\footnote{Note that $n$ need not be equal to $n'$.
+However, for balanced OT distances the total probability mass must be the same in each event i.e. $\sum_{i=1}^{n} p_i = \sum_{j=1}^{n'} p'_j$ } In other words, the event, $\mathcal{E}$, is a collection of $n$ points in $d$-dimensional space each weighted with probability $p_i$.
 OT distances elevate the pairwise distances between the points in $\mathcal{E}$ and $\mathcal{E'}$ ($| x_i - x'_j |$ for all possible combinations of $i,j$) to a distance between the events $\mathcal{E}, \mathcal{E'}$.
 Intuitively, this is done by calculating the ``work'' to transform $\mathcal{E} \rightarrow \mathcal{E'}$ by moving the individual probability point masses.
 Moving a single probability point mass with weight $p$ from $x$ to $y$ costs an amount proportional to the distance traveled, $x-y$, and the amount of probability mass, $p$, moved.
 The total cost (``work'') of moving all points in $\mathcal{E} \rightarrow \mathcal{E'}$ is the sum of these individual costs.
-And the transport plan which minimizes this cost is the optimal transport distance.
+The optimal transport distance is the minimum cost incurred over all possible transport plans.